René Vilatte: Archbishop

 Returning to the United States and to his work in Door County, he ultimately moved to Green Bay, where he erected his cathedra.During this time, Vilatte used two church buildings: St. Joseph's church in Walhain, and St. Mary's mission in Dykesville.
 He no longer used the Precious Blood mission which belonged to the Episcopal Diocese of Fond du Lac.

 A request was sent from Bishop Sebastian Gebhard Messmer of the Roman Catholic Diocese of Green Bay, Wisconsin, to the Premonstratensian abbot of Berne Abbey in Heeswijk, Netherlands, for priests needed to minister to the Belgian and Dutch settlers involved in Vilatte's schism; beginning in 1893, priests whose special mission would be to minister to their spiritual needs were sent.
 Vilatte "did not give up without a struggle" and "[n]umerous letters from him are in the archives of St. Norbert Abbey, some of them of a threatening nature, all giving indirect testimony to the fact that the early Norbertines were successful in stemming the tide of [...] doctrines and religious practices which were disturbing the peace of the Catholic Belgians on the peninsula."
 The missionaries succeeded, according to Kirkfleet, by "appealing to the native Catholic instinct of the Belgians rather than by refuting the doctrines of the apostate."

 In 1893, Vilatte had a booth at the World Parliament of Religions in Chicago, although he was not an invited delegate.
 Carlos Parra wrote, in Standing with Unfamiliar Company on Uncommon Ground, that "Despite the spectrum of religious traditions and theological views displayed at the Parliament, not everyone was welcome as a delegate.
 John Barrows emphatically stated that 'the Parliament was rigidly purged from cranks.
 Many minor sects, however, tried earnestly to secure a representation, for which there was neither time nor fitness'."
 Vilatte was not invited.
 Barrows wrote, in The World's Parliament of Religions, that people sought unsuccessfully to use the parliament for propaganda.
 According to Parra, "a character like Vilatte embodied the worst possible nightmare about religious indifferentism for a Catholic mind.
 As a result, he was kept at the margins of the Parliament."
 He did not take an official part in it.

-At this time, Vilatte began his dalliance with Polish Roman Catholics who, dissatisfied with non-Polish Roman Catholic priests, sought to set up an independent Catholic church at the urgings of the priests Antoni Kozlowski and Franciszek Hodur.
+At this time, Vilatte began his dalliance with Polish Catholics who, dissatisfied with non-Polish priests, sought to set up an independent Catholic church at the urgings of the priests Antoni Kozlowski and Franciszek Hodur.